rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 ```
 <!-- tabs:end -->

-If the `transaction_status` is `capture` and `fraud_status` is `accept`, it means the transaction is success and the transaction is complete.
+If the `transaction_status` is `capture` and `fraud_status` is `accept`, it means the transaction is successfully completed.

-?>***NOTE*** : To update the transaction status on merchant backend/database, DO NOT solely rely on frontend callbacks.
-For security reasons, make sure the status is authentically coming from Midtrans.Update transaction status based on HTTP Notification or [API Get Status](https://api-docs.midtrans.com/#get-transaction-status) only.
+?>***NOTE*** : To update the *Transaction Status* on merchant backend/database, DO NOT solely rely on frontend callbacks.
+For security reasons, make sure that the *Transaction Status* is authentically coming from Midtrans.
+Update *Transaction Status* based on HTTP Notification or [API Get Status](https://api-docs.midtrans.com/#get-transaction-status) only.

 ## 4. Handling After Payment

-When the transaction status changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
+When the *Transaction Status* changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.
 HTTP POST request with JSON body will be sent to your *Payment Notification URL* configured on dashboard.

 <details>